-After your pet reaches a few years of age, plaque begins to build up at the junction of the gums and teeth.
-With time this plaque hardens into tarter.
-If this tartar is not removed, it increases causing inflammation to the adjacent gum or gingivitis, that can result in loss of gum tissue.
+After your cat reaches a few years of age, plaque begins to build up at the junction of the gums and teeth.
+With time this plaque hardens into tartar.
+If this tartar is not removed, it increases causing inflammation to the adjacent gum or gingivitis, which can result in loss of gum tissue.
 This allows bacteria to come into contact with the underlying tissues and eventual destruction of bone.
 We call this process periodontal disease.
-If this situation is not soon remedied, severe gum infections, abscessed teeth and cheek ulcers and eventually loss of the tooth will occur.
-You may become aware of this problem by noting that your dog has a bad odor to his or her breath, is not eating food as well as previously, or is experiencing weight loss.
+If this situation is not soon remedied, severe gum infections, abscessed teeth, and cheek ulcers, and eventually loss of the tooth will occur.
+You may become aware of this problem by noting that your cat has a bad odor to his or her breath, is not eating food as well as previously, or is experiencing weight loss.

-You can help prevent dental problems in your pets by feeding a dry dog food.
-Daily or even weekly brushing of your dog’s teeth with a toothpaste made for pets will also help prevent tartar buildup.
-Dog treats, rawhide chew toys and some especially designed rubber toys are all on the market to assist in this as well.
-A new dental vaccine is now available for dogs.
+You can help prevent dental problems in your pets by feeding dry cat food.
+Daily or even weekly brushing of your cat’s teeth with a toothpaste made for pets will also help prevent tartar buildup.
+C.E.T. cat chews are fibrous editable treats that can be given to cats to assist with this as well.

-Other more advanced procedures such as root canal work, restorations and even braces are also available should your dog ever need them by Board Certified Veterinary Dentists.
-We encourage you to be concerned about your pet’s oral health, and to keep in mind the availability of effective treatments for dental problems in your dog.
-Make dentistry apart of your pet’s total health care plan, for a longer and happier life.
+Other more advanced procedures such as root canal work, restorations, and even braces are also available should your cat ever need them by Board Certified Veterinary Dentists.
+We encourage you to be concerned about your pet’s oral health and to keep in mind the availability of effective treatments for dental problems in your cat.
+Make dentistry a part of your pet’s total health care plan, for longer and happier life.